-- 1. In the REC mode, press [BS]. - Use [▲], [♥], [◀], and [▶] to select the "High Sensitivity" scene and then press [SET]. - 3.
-Press the shutter button to shoot the image.
+- 1. In a REC mode, align the mode dial with "S", and then press [SET]. - 2.
+Use [▲], [▼], [◄], and [▶] to select the "High Sensitivity" scene and then press [SET]. - Press the shutter button to shoot the image.
 High Sensitivity will remain selected until you select a different BEST SHOT scene.

-- High Sensitivity is disabled following an automatic flash operation using the "Auto Flash" or "Red Eye Reduction" setting, or while the flash setting is "Flash On" or "Soft Flash". - Shooting with High Sensitivity can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - The desirable level of image brightness may not be possible under very dark conditions. - When shooting with slow shutter speeds, use a tripod to protect against the effects of hand movement. - The camera sometimes performs an automatic noise reduction operation to reduce digital noise in images recorded under certain lighting conditions.
+- High Sensitivity is disabled following an automatic flash operation using the "Auto Flash" or "Red Eye" setting, or while the flash setting is "Flash On" or "Soft Flash". - Shooting with High Sensitivity can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - The desirable level of image brightness may not be possible under very dark conditions. - When shooting with slow shutter speeds, use a tripod to protect against the effects of hand movement. - The camera sometimes performs an automatic noise reduction operation to reduce digital noise in images recorded under certain lighting conditions.
 This operation causes the camera to take longer than normal to store the image and be ready for the next shot.